Is Gas App Safe? Is It Safe and Legit?

 Here are the top reasons why the Gas app is safe.

-- The app design is secure.
-It is built by well knows founders in Silicon valley.
+• The app design is secure.
+It is built by well-known founders in Silicon Valley.

-- Any. message your teen kid types and shares are totally private.
+• Any. messages your teen kid types and shares are private.

-- During sign-up you can choose not to allow sharing your location and contact
+• During sign up you can choose not to share your location and contact

-Are there any drawbacks to using the Gas app?
+Are there any drawbacks to using this app?

 Teens download this app because they love it.
 This app allows them to create free polls anonymously and lets other friends can compliment them by answering their polls.